Marlin, Demelza, Apoifis, Nicholas, and Bennie, Andrew. Aboriginal Sports Coaches, Community, and Culture. Springer, 2020.

 The text lays out the fundamental ideas to Amartya Sen's Capability Approach.
 This approach is celebrated in diverse academic disciplines because of its specific contribution towards the improvement to debates on inequality beyond economic deprivation and utility measures.
 Furthermore, the arguments put forward by Sen in Inequality Re-examined has had many practical applications throughout policy circles including the Human Development Index, the Multi-Dimensional Poverty Measure, the compilation of lists of capabilities and drawing further attention to human agency and democracy.
 Amartya Sen won the Nobel Prize for Economics in 1998 for his contribution to welfare economics; the core arguments of this work is found in this book.

-Tehan, M., Godden, L., Young, M., and Gover, K. The Impact of Climate Change Mitigation on Indigenous and Forest Communities: International, National and Local Law Perspectives on REDD+.
+Tehan, Maureen, Godden, Lee, Young, Margaret, and Gover, Kirsty.
+The Impact of Climate Change Mitigation on Indigenous and Forest Communities: International, National and Local Law Perspectives on REDD+.
 Cambridge University Press, 2017

 The international legal framework for valuing the carbon stored in forests, known as 'Reducing Emissions from Deforestation and Forest Degradation' (REDD+), will have a major impact on indigenous peoples and forest communities.
 The REDD+ regime contains many assumptions about the identity, tenure and rights of indigenous and local communities who inhabit, use or claim rights to forested lands.
 The authors bring together expert analysis of public international law, climate change treaties, property law, human rights and indigenous customary land tenure to provide a systemic account of the laws governing forest carbon sequestration and their interaction.
 Their work covers recent developments in climate change law, including the Agreement from the Conference of the Parties in Paris that came into force in 2016.
 The Impact of Climate Change Mitigation on Indigenous and Forest Communities is a rich and much-needed new contribution to contemporary understanding of this topic.

-Maddison, S., Clark, T., and de Costa, R. (eds.,).
+Maddison, Sarah, Clark, Tom, and de Costa, Ravi (eds.).
 The Limits of Settler Colonial Reconciliation: Non-Indigenous People and the Responsibility to Engage.
 Springer, 2016

 This book investigates whether and how reconciliation in Australia and other settler colonial societies might connect to the attitudes of non-Indigenous people in ways that promote a deeper engagement with Indigenous needs and aspirations.
 It explores concepts and practices of reconciliation, considering the structural and attitudinal limits to such efforts in settler colonial countries.
 Bringing together contributions by the world's leading experts on settler colonialism and the politics of reconciliation, it complements current research approaches to the problems of responsibility and engagement between Aboriginal and non-Aboriginal peoples.

-Maddison, S. Conflict transformation and reconciliation: Multi-level challenges in deeply divided societies.
+Maddison, Sarah.
+Conflict transformation and reconciliation: Multi-level challenges in deeply divided societies.
 Routledge, 2015

 This book examines approaches to reconciliation and peacebuilding in settler colonial, post-conflict, and divided societies.
 In contrast to current literature, this book provides a broader assessment of reconciliation and conflict transformation by applying a distinctive 'multi-level' approach.
 The analysis provides a unique intervention in the field, one that significantly complicates received notions of reconciliation and transitional justice, and considers conflict transformation across the constitutional, institutional, and relational levels of society.